 Value in Rs.
 ‘000

-The Peace Corps Nepal, which temporarily suspended its operations and activities from September 2004, has resumed its operations from January 17, 2012.
-The volunteers have been working in rural areas in various sectors including teaching in schools.
+Peace Corps: Peace Corps began in Nepal in 1962 and over 3,800 volunteers have served in Nepal since.
+The Peace Corps Nepal, which temporarily suspended its operations and activities from 2004, reopened in 2012.
+The volunteers work in rural areas in various sectors including teaching in schools.

 Lincoln School: Lincoln School has been serving as an international school since 1954 teaching foreign and Nepali students under the American school curriculum.